99Aryan/Obstacle-Avoidance-Car-Game/README.md

 # Obstacle-Avoidance-Car-Game
+This a game built using PyGame library of python.
 Try to avoid as many obstacles as you can to get a high score.
-Beware the size of blocks increases as you proceed!!
+Beware the size of blocks increases as you proceed in game further!